HIV/AIDS in Jamaica: Men who have sex with men (MSM)

+Sex workers

-Jamaica also has a large number of mobile sex workers, both Jamaican and from outside Jamaica, who are difficult to monitor.
+Jamaica has a large number of mobile sex workers, both Jamaican and from outside Jamaica, who are difficult to monitor.
 HIV infection rates among sex workers are much higher than they are in the general population.
-A 2006 study of female sex workers, reported by UNAIDS, showed an HIV prevalence of 9 percent in this group.
-However, according to Jamaica’s 2006 UNGASS report, an earlier study found a 20 percent prevalence rate among sex workers in the tourist areas of Montego Bay.
+A 2006 study of female sex workers, showed an HIV prevalence of 9 percent in this group.
+An earlier study found a 20 percent prevalence rate among sex workers in the tourist areas of Montego Bay.
 The actual prevalence of HIV may be higher in these groups as data collection remains difficult and is limited by sampling methods.

 Sex workers who were older, less educated, and used crack cocaine were more likely to be HIV-infected.

+Orphans

-According to UNICEF/Jamaica, in 2003, there were 5,125 children in Jamaica who had lost one or both parents to HIV/AIDS, and thousands more were estimated to have been made vulnerable by the disease.
+In 2003, there were 5,125 children in Jamaica who had lost one or both parents to HIV/AIDS, and thousands more were estimated to have been made vulnerable by the disease.
 Poverty and neglect have led to a growing number of street and working children.
 There were 5,143 children in institutional care in 2003, including those in foster care.